Close contact page icon

 Who decides if the new museum will be built?

-Key decision-makers in the process of founding a new museum of architecture and design are the City of Helsinki and the State of Finland.
+Key decision-makers in the process of founding the New Museum of Architecture and Design are the City of Helsinki and the State of Finland.
 The City and the State, represented by the Ministry of Education and Culture, would be the two major donors to the endowment fund of the new museum foundation.
 Each have conditionally committed to donating a maximum of 60 million euros.
-The final commitment will be made based on the plan the project team is currently working on in collaboration with the Museum of Architecture and the Design Museum.
+As a basis for decision-making, the Foundation for the Finnish Museum of Architecture and Design has produced the implementation plan, which was published in January 2024.

 Four private foundations – the Jane & Aatos Erkko Foundation, the Finnish Cultural Foundation, the Swedish Cultural Foundation in Finland, and the Saastamoinen Foundation – have also made conditional donations.
 The two cultural foundations would contribute 2 million euros each, the Saastamoinen Foundation 1 million euros, and the Jane & Aatos Erkko Foundation a donation of 20 million euros, which would be an exceptionally large donation in the Finnish context – the largest ever made to a cultural cause.